-SP = Superpail: This is a heavy food grade plastic bucket with the added insurance of a metalized nonporous mylar bag.
-The bag is filled with the product and an 1500cc oxygen absorber packet to remove oxygen.
+SP = Super Pail: This is a heavy food grade plastic bucket with the added insurance of a metalized nonporous mylar bag.
+The bag is filled with the product and an 500cc oxygen absorber packet to remove oxygen.
 The bag is vacuum sealed and the bucket is sealed with a gasketed lid.
 The mylar bag protects the product from light, moisture and oxygen.
 Because of the air proof nature of the mylar bag, your product will remain 99.5% oxygen free.

-RB = Ribbed Bucket: This is the same bucket as the Superpail, but without the insurance of the mylar bag.
-Ribbed Buckets are generally cheaper than Superpails, but the tradeoff to this cost savings means that they have a shorter shelf life due to the lack of a mylar bag.
+RB = Ribbed Bucket: This is the same bucket as the Super Pail, but without the insurance of the mylar bag.
+Ribbed Buckets have since been discontinued in favor of the storage benefits Super Pails provide.
+Because RB buckets do not contain a mylar bag inside they will have a shorter shelf life.
 Secondly, in the event that the bucket is punctured or damaged, there is no 'second skin' to protect your food.
 Ribbed buckets must be inspected periodically to ensure integrity.
 For ultimate long term storage, we strongly recommend that our customers choose the Superpail buckets.

 Buckets are "made to order", ensuring the freshest possible pack date.
 No date codes are used on buckets, the ship date should be used as their packaging date.

 Can products - There are two types of cans we use for freeze dried and dehydrated food.
 The size 10 can is the large coffee can size everyone is familiar with (1 gallon).
 The size 2.5 can is the smaller can, the size of a large soup can.

 Each can has one oxygen absorber packet which insures that contents remain 99.5% oxygen free.
 Size 10 cans use a 500cc absorber and size 2.5 cans use a 300cc absorber.